Generation X:Characteristics and Observations1. The 1963 march on Washington holds no significance for generations after us.

 7. Franklin Mint heirlooms and trinkets hoarded many homes and symbolized the middle class.

 8. A single phone ring followed by a second call was a signal my mother gave me to answer the phone, while home alone.
+Children were left unsupervised all the time and nothing ever happened either.

 14. Two-thirds of us have amassed less wealth, than our parents at the same age.